 The BGA recognises that for Child Protection purposes, a child refers to any person under the age of 18.

-Child Protection Policy & Procedures
+Child Protection Policy, Procedures and Guidance

 Child Protection Policy templates for use by clubs are available here.